 The Latest: Israel's president says US strike 'appropriate'

 President Donald Trump walks from the podium after speaking at Mar-a-Lago in Palm Beach, Fla., Thursday, April 6, 2017, after the U.S. fired a barrage of cruise missiles into Syria Thursday night in retaliation for this week's ...
-Arizona Gov. Doug Ducey has signed a major school voucher expansion bill that will extend eligibility to all the state's schoolchildren.
-Arizona Gov. Doug Ducey has signed a major school voucher expansion bill that will extend eligibility to all the state's schoolchildren.
+Syria's state TV is showing footage of the U.S. missile strike on a Syrian air base in the country's center, showing a fast sequence of orange flashes that lit the dark sky in the distance before the crack of dawn.
+The shaky footage, apparently filmed with a mobile phone camera and aired Friday, came hours after about 60 U.S. Tomahawk missiles hit the base in Homs province, causing extensive damage to the base.

 |Title